tinyblogger/tinyblogger/_posts/2024-07-14-how-to-moderate-your-rumble-live-stream-chat-(guide).md

 Rumble’s chat filters allow you to automatically block certain words or phrases from appearing in your chat.
 This is useful for preventing spam, hate speech, or any other undesirable content.

 - **How to Set Up Chat Filters**:
-  - Go to your Rumble account settings.
+  - Go to your Rumble dashboard.
-  - Navigate to the “Chat Settings” section.
+  - Navigate to the “Moderation” section.
   - Add the words or phrases you want to filter out.

 ### 2. **Moderators**